happycube/cxadc-linux3/README.md

 Note!

 `40/20mhz modes` have a rare chance of working on stock cards its recommended to just replace the stock crystal with ABLS2-40.000MHZ-D4YF-T for more reliable results.

+## Capture

+Connect a signal to the input you've selected, and run `leveladj` to adjust the gain automatically:

+	./leveladj

+Open Terminal in the directory you wish to write the data and use the following example command capture 10 seconds of test samples:

+    timeout 10s dd if=/dev/cxadc0 |pv > output.raw

+`dd` and `cat` can both be used to trigger captures.

+To use PV argument that enables datarate/runtime readout modify command with `|pv >` it will look like this when in use:

+    cat /dev/cxadc0 |pv > output.raw
+    0:00:04 [38.1MiB/s] [        <=>

+Use CTRL+C to manually stop capture.

+`timeout 30s` at the start of the command will end the capture after 30 seconds; this can be adjusted to whatever the user wishes.

+`sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set below.

+Note: For use with (S)VHS & LD-Decode projects .u8 for 8-bit & .u16 for 16-bit samples instead of .raw extension this allows the software to correctly detect the data and use it for decoding or flac compression to .vhs/.svhs & .ldf and so on.

 ## Other Tips